vsimkus/variational-gibbs-inference/README.md

 ### Analysis code

 The Jupyter notebooks in [`notebooks`](./notebooks/) directory contain the code which was used to analysis the method and produce figures in the paper.
+You should also be able to use these notebooks to find the corresponding names of the config files for the experiments in the paper.

 ## Running the code